-At Aginity, we are lucky to interact with Data Analysts, Data Engineers and Data Scientists from across a wide range of industries and company sizes.
-It gives us a birds-eye view of some trends in data processing and the thousands of users of our SQL query applications (Aginity Pro and Aginity Team) are continually sharing feedback about features they need to succeed as well as sharing stories about the value they already find in some of the unique capabilities we offer, such as an active, shareable, executable SQL catalog.
+At Aginity, we are lucky to interact with Data Analysts, Data Engineers, and Data Scientists from across a wide range of industries and company sizes.
+It gives us a birds-eye view of some trends in data processing and the thousands of users of our SQL query applications (Aginity Pro and Aginity Premium) are continually sharing feedback about features they need to succeed as well as sharing stories about the value they already find in some of the unique capabilities we offer, such as an active, shareable, executable SQL catalog.

 One trend we hear a lot about is the proliferation of notebook solutions for analysts and data scientists.
 Whether that’s the open-source Zeppelin or Jupyter or any of the commercial products that wrap these in other functionality, they are all the rage as organizations attempt to provide their data workers with flexible tooling to deliver analytic solutions and products.

 We like notebooks for a lot of the reasons they’ve been so successful.
 It’s great to have a framework that allows for multiple analytic languages (including SQL) to be combined into a “pipeline” and the embedded visualization and inline documentation helps to share not just the code but meaning, context and insights.
 We LOVE meaning, context, and sharing…more on that in a minute.